MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/function-class.md

 ### <a name="parameters"></a>Parametreler

-*sağ*\
+*sağ* \
-İle takas için işlev nesnesi.
+İle takas edilecek işlev nesnesi.

 ### <a name="remarks"></a>Açıklamalar

-Üye işlevi hedef nesneler arasında değiştirir `*this` ve *doğru*.
-Bu sabit sürede yazılabilmesine ve hiçbir özel durum oluşturur.
+Üye işlevi, hedef nesneleri `*this` ve *sağa*değiştirir.
+Bu, sabit zamanlı olarak yapar ve özel durum oluşturmaz.

 ### <a name="example"></a>Örnek